 The people frighten into paralysis by hallucinations.
 The woman in a state of deep sleep who gets dressed and goes for a drive.
 The teenager with ‘Sleeping Beauty Syndrome’, stuck in a cycle of excessive unconsciousness.
 The man who cleans out kitchens while 'sleep-eating'.

-With compassionate stories of his patients and their conditions, Leschziner illustrates the neuroscience behind our sleeping minds, revealing the many biological and psychological factors necessary in getting the rest that will not only maintain our physical and mental health, but also improve our cognitive abilities and overall happiness.
+With compassionate stories of his patients and their conditions, Leschziner illustrates the neuroscience behind our sleeping minds, revealing the many biological and psychological factors necessary in getting the rest needed for health and happiness.

 Get our latest book recommendations, author news, and competitions right to your inbox.

 Thank you for signing up, fellow book lover!